This is turning out to be quite the embarrassing summer for communist Cuba.

 This week the State Department revealed that two Cuban diplomats working in Washington had been booted out of the U.S. in response to “incidents” last year that made U.S. diplomats working in Havana physically ill.
 The Associated Press reported investigators believe sonic devices were planted in the U.S. diplomats’ residences that left the Americans with hearing loss.

-And it’s just the regime’s latest bungle.
+And it would be just the regime’s latest bungle.
 Along with the possibility that it blasted yanquis in the ears, there’s also the reality that it has again shot its economy in the foot.

 Cuban leader Raúl Castro’s administration recently announced it’s cracking down on cuentapropistas, or private entrepreneurs.
 It’s suspending new licenses for small business owners – and shutting down some existing, and very successful, enterprises altogether.